4 Gross primary production and photosynthesis

 Figure 4.5: Response of leaf photosynthesis to light and how it varies within species through acclimation to different growth environments (A) and across species through evolutionary adaptation (B).
 Figure from Lambers, Chapin, and Pons (2008).

-In a similar fashion, the response of \(A\) to \(c_i\) initially increase and saturates at high \(c_i\).
+In a similar fashion, the response of \(A\) to \(c_i\) initially increases and saturates at high \(c_i\).
 This is reflected by the so-called “A-ci curve” (Figure 4.6).
 Commonly, net assimilation \(A_n = A - R_d\) is considered when analysing A-ci curves. \(A_n\) is initially negative until the photorespiratory compensation point (\(\Gamma^\ast\)) is reached.
 Then, \(A_n\) increases steeply with \(c_i\) as it is limited by the rate of RuBP carboxylation by Rubisco.
 This Rubisco carboxylation-limited functional response of assimilation is commonly denoted \(A_C\).

 As \(c_i\) increases further, \(A\) is no longer limited by RuBP carboxylation, but by the rate at which RuBP becomes available.
 This, in turn, is governed by the rate at which ATP and NADPH are produced and thus by the rate of electron transport \(J\).
 This functional response of assimilation is commonly denoted \(A_J\).
 A limiting electron transport rate may be due to limiting light or a limiting capacity of electron transport (\(J_\mathrm{max}\)).
 A slower further increase of \(A\) with \(c_i\) in the electron transport-limited range is due to the suppression of RuBP oxygenation at high concentrations of CO2 (relative to O2).
 The effective assimilation rate across the full range of \(c_i\) is the minimum of the electron transport-limited and the RuBP carboxylation-limited rate: \[ A_n = \min(A_C, A_J) - R_d \tag{4.7}\]